Twin Cities, Minnesota · 2026 · Three Voices

 What are the consequences of finally allowing yourself a moment of rest, and then having that rest cut short?
 When you're forced back into survival mode, does that interruption make things harder than if you had never stopped at all?

 It's very dangerous because then your body gets used to that pause.
 It's like a person having frostbite who has been left in the cold for so long, and now you are abruptly bringing them into warmth and expecting no reaction from their body.
 You're expecting their body to be able to defrost.
 But in reality, that frostbite can end up getting worse because of that abrupt shock.
-Instead of wrapping them slowly, bringing them somewhere warm gradually — putting something on their hands, that slow buildup to full body warmth — your brain is only then getting used to "oh, I'm actually more warm, I'm actually relaxing."
+Instead of wrapping them, slowly bringing them somewhere warm gradually—putting something on their hands, that slow buildup to full body warmth—your brain is only then getting used to "oh, I'm actually more warm, I'm actually relaxing."

 I see the same thing with this idea of self-care.
 Folks think taking two or three days off is going to reset their body, when your body has been on alert every day of your life and you're 37 years old.
-So you're telling me you're 30 years old, but your body is actually that of a 50-year-old because of how hypervigilant you've had to be.
+You're telling me you're 30 years old, but your body is actually that of a 50-year-old because of how hypervigilant you've had to be.
 You have a bunch of stress knots in your neck and your shoulders, and you're thinking two days is "rest" — but you're not actually resting, because your body is already thinking "okay, I have to go back to this in two more days, three more days."
 Even a two-week break isn't enough.

 — Lucina Kayee